Hunminlee/Integrating-AI-HI---HRD/README.md

 pip install -r requirements.txt
 ```

-## To train the model using the provided dataset, run the following command:
+### To train the machine learning model using the provided dataset, see the /GBMs folder
-python src/train_model.py --config configs/train_config.yaml

-## Evaluating the Model
-After training, you can evaluate the model on the test dataset:
-python src/evaluate_model.py --model models/trained_model.pth --test_data data/test_dataset.csv

-## Reproducing Results
-To reproduce the results discussed in Section 4.2 of the paper, execute the corresponding Jupyter notebook:
-jupyter notebook notebooks/evaluate_results.ipynb

-## Results
-The results of the model's performance, including accuracy, precision, recall, and F1-score, are available in the results/ directory.
-Comparative analysis and detailed discussions can be found in the paper.

 This paper is currently under review in Human Resource Development International (HRDI)